plotly/plotly.py/doc/python/styling-plotly-express.md

 ### Styling Figures made with Plotly Express

 [Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on a variety of types of data](/python/px-arguments/).
-Every Plotly Express function returns a `graph_objects.Figure` object whose `data` and `layout` has been pre-populated according to the provided arguments.
+Every Plotly Express function returns [a `plotly.graph_objects.Figure` object](/python/graph-objects/) whose `data` and `layout` has been pre-populated according to the provided arguments.

 > You can style and customize figures made with Plotly Express _in all the same ways_ as you can style figures made more manually by explicitly assembling `graph_objects` into a figure.